GENERAL QUESTIONS ON SEIZED PROPERTY SALES:

 All property is offered “As is” and “Where is” with no guarantee or warranty, expressed or implied.
-We provide information about known encumbrances against or other interest in the property offeblack on Form 2434-B. We do not warrant the correctness or completeness of this information and it is provided solely to help prospective bidders determine the value of the interest being sold.
+We provide information about known encumbrances against or other interest in the property offered on Form 2434-B. We do not warrant the correctness or completeness of this information and it is provided solely to help prospective bidders determine the value of the interest being sold.
 Prospective purchasers should exercise due diligence when bidding on property.
 All realty that is sold by the Internal Revenue Service is conveyed by Quit-Claim Deed.
 Contact the PALS to determine if a third party title search was secured.

 If I am the successful bidder, is the property then owned by me to do as I wish?)

-During the 180 day blackemption period, may I collect rent, evict tenants or move onto the property?
+During the 180 day redemption period, may I collect rent, evict tenants or move onto the property?

 The taxpayer and others of interest have a right to redeem the property and any action is dependent upon state law.
 Therefore, you should contact an attorney or legal representative for this type of advice.

 Will I be paid for any expenses on the property that I expend during the 180 day redemption period if the property is redeemed?

 The law requires only that for cash sale, the property or tract of property may be redeemed upon payment to the purchaser of the amount paid by the purchaser plus interest at the rate of 20 percent annually.

-What happens after the 180 day blackemption period?
+What happens after the 180 day redemption period?
 What kind of deed and when will I receive it?

 Can I negotiate to buy seized property from the Internal Revenue Service before the auction?